yogeshchandra12345/StockPro_/privacy_policy.md

 ### 2.4 Liability disclaimer
 The app is provided **“as is”** without warranties of any kind.
-In no event shall StockPro or its contributors be liable for any direct, indirect, or consequential damages exceeding **INR 10,000**, whether in contract, tort, or otherwise.
+In no event shall StockPro or its contributors be liable for any direct, indirect, or consequential damages to the maximum extent permitted by applicable law, whether in contract, tort, or otherwise.

 ### 2.5 Governing law & dispute resolution
 These Terms are governed by the laws of **India**.